LauraVoinea/scribble-java/scribble-gt-demos/erlang/online_wallet/README.md

 # Erlang Online Wallet Protocol Implementation

 This project contains an Erlang implementation of a distributed protocol named "Online Wallet", specified in `scribble-gt-demos/scribble/OnlineWallet.scr`.
-It demonstrates the interaction between three roles: A, B, and S, using Erlang's `gen_statem` behavior.
+It demonstrates the interaction between three roles: A, C, and S, using Erlang's `gen_statem` behavior.

 ## Implementation Details
-*   **Structure per Role (e.g., Role B):**
+*   **Structure per Role (e.g., Role C):**
-    *   `gen_b.erl`: A generic `gen_statem` wrapper.
+    *   `gen_c.erl`: A generic `gen_statem` wrapper.
 It handles the core state machine logic defined by the protocol (states, transitions, event forwarding, message sending with counters).
 It takes a callback module as an argument.
 This module is typically *not* modified by the user implementing the protocol logic.
-    *   `b.erl`: The callback module for `gen_b.erl`.
-It implements the application-specific logic for role B, such as making choices, managing role-specific data, and reacting to messages forwarded by `gen_b`.
+    *   `c.erl`: The callback module for `gen_c.erl`.
+It implements the application-specific logic for role C, such as making choices, managing role-specific data, and reacting to messages forwarded by `gen_c`.
 This is the module the user would typically implement or modify.
-    *   `b.hrl`: A header file defining the `state_data` record used by role B to maintain its state (e.g., PIDs of other roles, counters).
+    *   `c.hrl`: A header file defining the `state_data` record used by role C to maintain its state (e.g., PIDs of other roles, counters).
 *   **Message Handling:** Messages between roles include a counter (`mc_counter_1` in the provided code) to discard stale messages stemming from either side of the mixed-choice.
-* The generic modules (`gen_a`, `gen_b`, `gen_s`) handle checking these counters and removing stale messages from the event queue before forwarding events to the callback modules.
+* The generic modules (`gen_a`, `gen_c`, `gen_s`) handle checking these counters and removing stale messages from the event queue before forwarding events to the callback modules.
-*   **Debugging/Logging:** The `start_link` functions are configured to enable `gen_statem` tracing, logging debug information to files like `a_debug.log`, `b_debug.log`, `s_debug.log`.
+*   **Debugging/Logging:** The `start_link` functions are configured to enable `gen_statem` tracing, logging debug information to files like `a_debug.log`, `c_debug.log`, `s_debug.log`.

 ## How to Run